Honeydew Milk TeaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - Tapioca Pearls: Boba pearls are chewy tapioca balls made from tapioca starch.
 They don’t have much flavor until they’re soaked in a sweet syrup.
 You can buy them online or at your local Asian market.

 - Maple Syrup: To sweeten the pearls and create a syrup.
-Brown sugar can also be used.
+Brown sugar or vegan honey can also be used.

 - Honeydew: Fresh fruit is key to making this drink packed with flavor!
 Honeydews are round melons with a beige rind and a pale green flesh.
 They have a slightly sweet but crisp taste, similar to a cucumber.
 You can typically find pre-cut ripe honeydew melon in the refrigerated produce section.